prince-kr-dev/weather-app/README.md

 # Weather App
 A simple, responsive weather application built using HTML, CSS, and JavaScript.
 This app allows users to check current weather conditions based on their location or any city they enter.
-It fetches real-time weather data from a third-party API to provide accurate and up-to-date information, such as temperature, humidity, and weather conditions.
+It fetches real-time weather data from an external API to provide accurate and up-to-date information, such as temperature, humidity, and weather conditions.

 # Features:
 - **Real-time weather data:** Fetches weather information from a public weather API.